-- 26. On June 12, 2016, at around midnight, Plaintiff Ayokunle Oriyomi was stopped in Powder Springs, Georgia, a town in Cobb County, by officer Gregory Lane Johnson for failing to maintain his lane because Oriyomi's car allegedly drifted out of its lane, touched the white line, and then returned back into his lane.
-Johnson called Carroll to the scene because Carroll was a certified DRE and Johnson suspected Oriyomi of driving while impaired by marijuana. - 27.
-Defendant Carroll did not perform the 12-Step DRE Protocol that was ostensibly created for the purpose of detecting whether someone has been driving under the influence of drugs.
+30. On June 12, 2016, at around midnight, Plaintiff Ayokunle Oriyomi was stopped in Kennesaw, Georgia, a city in Cobb County, by officer Gregory Lane Johnson for failing to maintain his lane because Oriyomi's car allegedly drifted out of its lane, touched the white line, and then returned back into his lane.
+Johnson called Carroll to the scene because Carroll was a certified DRE and Johnson suspected Oriyomi of driving while impaired by marijuana.

+- 31. Defendant Carroll did not perform the 12-Step DRE Protocol that was ostensibly created for the purpose of detecting whether someone has been driving under the influence of drugs.
 Instead, he performed a watered-down version of the test and arrested Oriyomi for driving under the influence of drugs.
-At no time did Oriyomi present a threat to public safety. - 28.
+At no time did Oriyomi present a threat to public safety. - 32.
 After placing Oriyomi under arrest, Defendant Carroll told Oriyomi that "Georgia law requires you to submit to state administered chemical tests of your blood, breath, urine, or other bodily substances for the purpose of determining if you are under the influence of alcohol or drugs," and that his refusal would result in the suspension of his driver's license for at least one year.
-Both during and after his arrest, Oriyomi was confused, intimidated, and distressed because he knew that he was innocent and reasonably felt he had no choice but to agree to an invasive blood draw in the hopes that he could be set free right away and be done with this ordeal.
+Both during and after his arrest, Oriyomi was confused, intimidated, and distressed because he knew that he was innocent and reasonably felt he had no choice but to agree to an invasive blood draw in the hopes that he could be set free right away and be done with this ordeal. - 33.
+Afterwards, Oriyomi was taken to the police station.
+Although the DRE Protocol requires that a drug evaluation be done in a closed and controlled environment, Defendant Carroll did not perform any DRE evaluation on Oriyomi once he was taken to the police station.

-- 29. Afterwards, Oriyomi was taken to the police station.
-Although the DRE Protocol requires that a drug evaluation be done in a closed and controlled environment, Defendant Carroll did not perform any DRE evaluation on Oriyomi once he was taken to the police station. - 30.
-Oriyomi was held in jail all night for about 9 hours, and was not released until the morning. - 31.
-At no point did Officer Carroll obtain a warrant or attempt to obtain one. - 32.
+- 34. Oriyomi was held in jail all night for about 9 hours, and was not released until the morning. - 35.
+At no point did Officer Carroll obtain a warrant or attempt to obtain one. - 36.
+Oriyomi's blood draw results returned negative for marijuana. - 37.
 The prosecutor eventually filed a dismissal of the DUI-drug charge.